deis/logger/README.md

 * `STORAGE_ADAPTER`: How to store logs that are sent to the logger interface.
 Default is `memory`
 * `NUMBER_OF_LINES`: How many lines to store in the ring buffer.
 Default is `1000`.
-* `DRAIN_URL`: Syslog server that the logger component can send data to.
-No default.

 ## Development
 The only assumption this project makes about your environment is that you have a working docker host to build the image against.